 Let’s say you’re in the nursery business and can crossbreed popular succulents so their offspring combine their parents’ most desirable traits.
 What would you aim for?
 That’s what I found out on a recent visit to Altman Plants, the largest grower of succulents in the US.
-I was there to photograph Altman’s spring succulent introductions—new beauties now available (or soon to be) through Monrovia and other distributors.
+I was there to photograph Altman’s spring succulent introductions—new beauties now available (or soon to be) through Monrovia and other distributors, and also via Altman’s online mail-order nursery.
 The ones shown here were created by Altman staff hybridizer Renee O’Connell, who specializes in echeverias and other nonspiny varieties.
 Renee’s own descriptions, below, are in green.

 Echeveria ‘Misty Lilac’:This plant is similar to ‘Cubic Frost’, but is a much larger version.
 (DLB: ‘Misty Lilac’ at left is about 18 inches in diameter; ‘Cubic Frost’ at right, half that size.)

 Echeveria ‘Camaleon’: The intent of this cross was to create a dark echeveria with these odd colors, but what’s interesting is that ‘Camaleon’ (Spanish for chameleon) has what I call an “ephemeral variegation.”
 For several months the new growth is often yellow, lime green, and shades of blue green, sometimes blushed pink in high light, before reverting to its unusual dark hues.

 Echeveria ‘Dark Moon’: The intent of this cross was a variably colored Echeveria ‘Black Prince’ with improved resistance to pathogens.
 (DLB: ‘Dark Moon’ is at left, ‘Black Prince’ at right.)